No momento, esta página não está disponível em português

 Secure your online payments integration

 Most online attacks are related to security flaws in your checkout or payment pages.
-The security of your own webpages and apps is your responsibility, as Adyen has limited ability to prevent attacks in environments we don't control.
+The security of your own webpages and apps is your responsibility, as Adyen has limited ability to prevent attacks in environments we do not control.
 Read more about your responsibilities, and those of Adyen, in our PCI DSS compliance guide.

 Back-end systems